KinkyBangkok/kinky-bangkok-site/src/routes/valentinedebauchery/+page.md

 ## Dresscode
 Dress to impress!
-You can arrive in any outfit but it is expected that you change into something nice.
+You can arrive in any outfit but it is expected that you change into something nice
-The changing room is big and convenient and we have enough space to store the bags and equipment.
+The changing room is big and convenient and we have enough space to store the bags and equipment

 - No Sandals/Crocs
 - No T-Shirts
 - No towels only outfit

 ## Verification
-This is a semi-public sexual play party.
-If you aren't part of the Kinky community yet, we made the verification process easy - just hit us up.
+This is a semi-public sexual play party
+If you aren't part of the Kinky community yet, we made the verification process easy - just hit us up
 Most guests are part of the Bangkok BDSM community already

 Questions can be asked here:
 https://fetlife.com/groups/251656/posts/22372114